clicknium/clicknium-docs/doc/developtools/project_management.md

 #### Basics

-In Visual Studio Code, set a breakpoint to the code where you want to pause, press "Ctrl+Shift+P" to show the Command Palette, input or select "Clicknium: Debug Project".
+In Visual Studio Code, set a breakpoint to the code where you want to pause, press `Ctrl+Shift+P` to show the Command Palette, input or select `Clicknium: Debug Project`.
 The clicknium extension will start projec debugging with debug buttons shown at the top of Visual Studio Code.
 ![project debug](../img/debug_project_3.png)
 &emsp;Continue (F5) / Pause (F6)
 &emsp;Step over (F10)